bethdevopsbunny/sops-predictor/README.md

 # sops-predictor

+Edit: hey i did a little blogpost about this https://blog.bethdevopsbunny.com/Predicting+Sops

 sops doesnt hide the length of the encrypted fields very well, I noticed this and found that mozilla are aware of this [bug](https://github.com/mozilla/sops/issues/815), but that doesnt mean i cant have fun with it!